RifeLab/Field-Book-Sandbox/docs/settings/settings-system.md

 #### <img ref="id" style="vertical-align: middle;" src="_static/icons/settings/profile/card-account-details-outline.png" width="20px"> Unique ID

 Creates a unique ID for use in generating more specific crash logs.
-This helps the development team when troubleshooting and improving Field Book
+This helps the development team when troubleshooting and improving Field Book.